GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Amazon Web Services: Cloud computing infrastructure provided by Amazon (United States).

+   BRDF
+      “Bidirectional reflectance distribution function” is a theoretical concept that describes the relationship between light and an opaque surface, using a target's irradiance geometry and the remote sensing system’s relative angle to the target.

+   C2
+      Collection 2 - Digital Earth Australia's second collection of Landsat data that has now been superceded by Collection 3 (C3).

+   C3
+      Collection 3 - The third collection of Digital Earth Australia's Landsat or Sentinel data and the most up-to-date collection available.

    CEOS-SEO
       Committee on Earth Observation, Systems Engineering Office http://ceos-cube.org/